-Go back to one of the fondest and most memorable musical experiences you’ve ever had.
+Go back to one of the fondest musical experiences you’ve ever had.

-Were you at a concert, a club, a special occasion, in your car, or in the comfort of your own home?
+Were you at a concert, a club, a party, in your car, or in the comfort of your own home?

 What made this particular experience so special to you?